-In the literature, $\lsf{C}{i}(S)$ is commonly referred to as the \textit{continuation value}. \end{itemize} The exercise time index $[i]$ or the time dependency $(t)$ may be omitted when it is clear from the context.
+Prior studies commonly refer to $\lsf{C}{i}(s)$ as the \textit{continuation value}. \end{itemize} The exercise time index $[i]$ or the time dependency $(t)$ may be omitted when it is clear from the context.

-The valuation of options with early exercise features can be formulated as a maximization problem of the expected future payoffs over all possible choices of discrete stopping times taking values in $\{1,\cdots,I\}$:
+We can formulate the valuation of options with early exercise features as a maximization problem of the expected future payoffs over all possible choices of discrete stopping times taking values in $\{1,\cdots,I\}$:

-It can be alternatively formulated as a dynamic programming problem using the continuation value.
-Since $\lsf{C}{i}(S)$ and $\lsf{V}{i+1}(S)$ are related by
+This is equivalent to a dynamic programming problem using the continuation value.
+Since $\lsf{C}{i}(s)$ and $\lsf{V}{i+1}(s)$ are related by